sammwyy/advanced-mc-server-security-guide/README.md

 we can secure our spigot servers from the bungeecord instance with some useful plugins, [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-professional-server-antiexploit.62842/) is the most recommended (and it's free)

 ### Block bots
 The most advisable thing is to block bots in the instancai bungeecord, for this we will use the following [Antibot plugin](https://www.spigotmc.org/resources/2ls-antibot-the-ultimate-antibot-plugin.62847/).

+Remember that bot attacks cause a waste of resources on your server that can crashe it.

 ### World Downloader
 To prevent users from downloading our server constructions using WorldDownloaderMod, we will use this [plugin](https://www.spigotmc.org/resources/antiworlddownloader-bungee.37106/) that blocks that mod.